vialab/semantic-guesser/README.md

     mysql -u user -p < root/db/rockyou.sql

 Note that this will add the RY passwords with the password_set ID 1, so be careful if you already have data in the passwords table.

+We need to tag the Brown Corpus with claws tagger.
+Claws Tagger has a website that allows you to submit one word and it returns the tag of that word.
+However, you cannot submit bulk words to that website, so this script will query the website, wait for a response and then send another query.
+Before running the script, the pickles directory must be created in the root directory:

+    mkdir pickles

+Then the script must be run (ensure all data dependencies listed above are installed first and the pickles directory has been created):

+    python remote_claws_tagger.py

 ###Authentication